What is Agile Supply Chain?

 Shared Supply Chain Duties:

-Special shared responsibilities concern the division of roles between the supply chain members to improve supply chain performance.
-This encompasses areas in coordinating the planning process and sales forecasting as well as controlling inventory.
-This is because when companies split the work, they can take advantage of each other’s specialty thus achieving economies of scale, and the whole performance of the supply chain is made more responsive.
+Special shared responsibilities deals with the division of roles between the supply chain members to improve supply chain performance.
+This encompasses areas in coordinating the supply chain planning process and sales forecasting as well as controlling inventory.
+This is because when supply chain partners split the work, they can take advantage of each other’s specialty, creating streamlined processes that are more responsive to market needs.

 Market Awareness:

-In an agile supply chain, market awareness refers to the ability of the agile supply chain to know and update itself on the existing market conditions, consumers’ tastes, and other forces.
+In an agile supply chain, market awareness means staying informed about shifts in customer demand and market conditions.
 This entails constant evaluation of the information within the environment to make predictions on the next course of action for the supply chain processes.
-Market sensitivity helps the business to track the changes in customer needs and avoid being outcompeted.
+Market sensitivity helps the business to track the changes in customer expectations and avoid being outcompeted.

 Lean Supply Chain Vs Agile Supply Chain: